cinsk/triton-pssh/README.md

 Currently, it only allows you to connect a Triton instance if and only if the instance has a public IP address.

-This package provides `triton-ssh.sh` which allows you to use ssh(1) client to connect a Triton instance interactively.
+This package provides `etc/triton-ssh.sh` which allows you to use ssh(1) client to connect a Triton instance interactively.

 You can use the same expression syntax that you'd use with `triton-pssh` in `triton-ssh.sh`: